buildbot/buildbot/master/docs/manual/cfg-dbconfig.rst

 DbConfig
 --------

-DbConfig is an utility for master.cfg to get easy key/value storage in the buildbot database
+DbConfig is an utility for master.cfg to get easy to use key/value storage in the buildbot database

 DbConfig can get and store any jsonable object to the db for use by other masters or separate ui plugins to edit them.

-The design is voluntary simplistic, the focus is on the easy use.
+The design is voluntary simplistic, the focus is on the easy use rather than efficiency.
+A separate db connection is created each time get() or set() is called.

 Example ::